 With this system you can control the deviation of your feet from the median line drawn by the laser beam: the greater the deviation, the lower the stability, and therefore the efficiency of your run.

 With our high-tech running analysis system, we can have real-time feedback thanks to a screen, placed in front of the runner, which highlights both the image of the cameras and the data of the entire cyclogram, and dozens of other running parameters.

-To summarise all this information here there are the main 3 aims to improve your running performance:
+To summarise all this information here there are the 3 best tips to improve your running performance: